AlabhyaG/Fatmug-Assignment/README.md

 ## Error Handling

 The API returns appropriate HTTP status codes to indicate the result of the request.
 Refer to the HTTP status code documentation for more information on interpreting these responses.

-## Contact

-For any questions or issues, please contact the API administrator.

----

 This documentation is subject to change as the API evolves.
 Always refer to the latest version for the most accurate information.